 New features make it easy for subscribers to ditch passwords and enable their users to log in with just an email account or mobile phone

 BELLEVUE, Wash.--(BUSINESS WIRE)--Auth0, the leading universal identity platform, today introduced passwordless authentication, allowing developers to quickly and easily implement secure authentication for their apps without the need for passwords.
-Passwordless authentication through Auth0 uses email, SMS or Apple Touch ID to replace a username and password for any application.
+Passwordless authentication through Auth0 uses email, or SMS to replace a username and password for any application.
 Also released today is Auth0’s ‘Lock Passwordless’ - a free login box widget for software developers that can be integrated into any web, native or mobile application with just a few lines of code, almost effortlessly enabling use of a fingerprint or one-time access code or link.

 “Passwords can be easily forgotten or stolen,” said Auth0 CEO, Jon Gelsey.
 “By eliminating the need for users to remember passwords, developers and IT professionals can reduce hassles for their users, greatly increase the security of their apps, APIs and IoT devices, and accelerate user acquisition.
 Now, any application can easily incorporate simple yet strong multifactor identity security.”

 Passwordless authentication uses either a fingerprint, a temporary secret link, a temporary secret code, or a combination of the three to allow access and authenticate a login.
 The link or code is sent to a user’s verified email address or phone number, or is displayed on an authenticator app on their phone.
 The link or code expires after a few minutes, ensuring that others cannot gain access if the code becomes compromised.
 In addition, OS native fingerprint identification can also use the fingerprints of a pre-registered user to log them in.
-Email, SMS and Touch ID passwordless authentication can be implemented with just a few lines of code and Auth0’s cloud platform, and can be combined with other features such as multifactor authentication.
+Email, and SMS passwordless authentication can be implemented with just a few lines of code and Auth0’s cloud platform, and can be combined with other features such as multifactor authentication.